-Best State to Form an LLC (Myths Debunked)
+Best State to Form an LLC in 2023 (Myths Debunked)

 Most of the time, you will probably choose the state you live in to form your LLC, but this is not always the case.
 There are some businesses, such as real estate-focused businesses, where it may be advantageous to form an LLC in another state.